everettraven/BudgetingWebApi/README.md

     7. APINAME/user - Accept GET and POST to get and modify information on a user <-- Coded

-    8. APINAME/user/register - Registers a new user <-- Coded
+    8. APINAME/user/register - Registers a new user <-- Coded <-- Test Created

-    9. APINAME/developer/register - Register a new developer that can leverage the API <-- Coded
+    9. APINAME/developer/register - Register a new developer that can leverage the API <-- Coded <-- Test Created

-    10. APINAME/user/login - Login on behalf of a user <-- Coded
+    10. APINAME/user/login - Login on behalf of a user <-- Coded <-- Test Created

     11. APINAME/user/categories/id/expenses/id/update <-- Coded